r-universe-org/cranlike-server/docs/api.md

 ## API

+* `GET /man`
+  This manual page.

 * `GET /{src,bin}/`
-  CRAN-like repository for packages published current user
+  CRAN-like repository for packages published in this universe.

 * `GET /packages/`
-  JSON array of available packages from <*user*>.
+  JSON array of available packages in this universe.

 * `GET /packages/`&lt;*package*>`/`
-  JSON array of available versions for <*package*> from <*user*>.
+  JSON array of available versions for <*package*> in this universe.

 * `GET /packages/`&lt;*package*>`/`&lt;*version*>`/`
-  JSON array of builds for <*package*> <*version*> from <*user*>.
+  JSON array of builds for <*package*> <*version*> in this universe.

 * `GET /stats/checks`
-  JSONLD stream with recent builds and checks.
+  NDJSON stream with recent builds and checks.

 * `GET /stats/descriptions`
-  JSONLD stream with data from package DESCRIPTION files.
+  NDJSON stream with data from package DESCRIPTION files.

 * `GET /stats/maintainers`
-  JSONLD stream with unique maintainers, identified by email address.
+  NDJSON stream with unique maintainers, identified by email address.

 * `GET /stats/sysdeps`
-  JSONLD stream with external libraries used in this universe.
+  NDJSON stream with external libraries used in this universe.

 * `PUT /packages/`&lt;*package*>`/`&lt;*version*>`/`&lt;*type*>`/`&lt;*md5*>` `
   Publish a package via raw file upload.
 The <*type*> must be one of `{src,mac,win}`,